Mozart: Symphony 12 - 14

 Winds: flute, horn

 The first movement is only one of a few so far which have opened quietly.
-In this case, the main idea is presented by only the violins, and upon its restatement is given to the entire ensemble.
+In this case, the main idea is presented by only the two violin sections, and upon its restatement is handed over to the entire ensemble.
 The effectiveness of this quality is compounded by the gentle 'two' feel in the music here as well, methinks.

-Also, Mozart breaks the normal partnership of oboes and horns and substitutes in flutes with the horns instead.
-Notable too since the composer gives the flutes a fair number of important moments in this lengthy opening movement, one nearly timing to seven minutes, the longest as of yet.
+Also, Mozart breaks the normal partnership of oboes and horns in the wind section, and substitutes in flutes playing with the horns instead.
+Notable too since the composer gives the flutes a fair number of important moments in this rather lengthy opening movement, one nearly timing to seven minutes, the longest as of yet.

-The 'B' expositional section is given to strings alone and set in an imitative texture, offsetting the main idea nicely.
-I actually find it quite beautiful in its initial statement, although it doesn't take long for Mozart to chug along again vigorously.
+The 'B' expositional section is given to strings alone and is set in an imitative texture, offsetting the main idea nicely.
+I actually find this 'B' theme quite beautiful in its initial statement, although it doesn't take long for Mozart to chug along again vigorously.

 Movement 2